eickler/rumsimop/README.md

   - OTLP_AUTH: Authentication string for the OTLP collector.
 - You can choose a version of the simulator to be used by setting RUMSIM_VERSION (default "latest").

+## Known issues

 ## Next steps

 - Test the chart
+- Add observability -- at least trace the reconciliations.
 - Fix the chart to use a secret instead of a verbatim MQTT user/pass.
 - Test if multiple simulations can run concurrently (i.e. client ID, device IDs, does this work?)
 - Add test cases
-- Add observability?
-Anything specific required here?
-The results are pretty much observable.
 - Check/fix running multiple operators in the same cluster (i.e. multiple MQTT destinations).
 - Improve docs.